Wondering how much caffeine is in Coke Zero compared to other sodas?

 Add salt if you don’t mind that extra layer of complexity in your drink.

-You can also add cinnamon if you’re going for that earthy, exotic flavor or even mint for that extra kick of freshness.
+You can also add cinnamon for an earthy, exotic flavor or mint for an extra kick of freshness.

 For the creamer, you can use soy milk, oat milk, or almond milk as a substitute.